-on (see TBR Common Core) Freshman Seminar Requirement Credit Hours 41 1 CHEM 1110/1111 General Chemistry I (and lab) General Chemistry II (and lab) Statistics 5 5 3 BIOL 2010/2011 BIOL 2020/2021 CSCI 1000 MATH 1730 PHYS 2010/2011 PHYS 2020/2021 RLTN 2050 Human Anatomy and Physiology II (and lab) Introduction to Computer Science Precalculus 29/30 4 4 3 4 5 5 1 MTEC 3910/3911 ron Major Requirements Fundamentals of Hematology (and lab) rofessional Program Internship 4 4 45 45
+on (see TBR Common Core) Freshman Seminar Requirement Credit Hours 41 1 Specific Gene ral Education requirements CHEM 1110/1111 General Chemistry I (and lab) 5 CHEM 1120/1121 General Chemistry II (and lab) 5 MATH 1530 Statistics 3 n Major Requirements Human Anatomy and Physiology I (and lab) 29/30

-RADIOGRAPHY TRACK
+196 College of Science and Mathematics BIOL 2020/2021 Human Anatomy and Physiology II (and lab) 4 3 CSCI 1000 Introduction to Computer Science MATH 1730 Precalculus 4 College Physics I (and lab) PHYS 2010/2011 5 PHYS 2020/2021 College Physics II (and lab) 5 Medical Terminology 1\ RLTN 2050 \(required for ultrasonography only) Upper Division Major Requirements 4 MTEC 3910/3911 Fundamentals of Hematology (and lab) Senior Year/Professional Program 45 RLTN 484A Internship 45 RADIOGRAPHY TRACK

-APSU Radiologic Technology Program with the track of Radiography is a two-year (24-month), campus-based, course of studies.
+APSU Radiologic Technology Program with the track of Radiography is a two-year (24month), campus-based, course of studies.
 Students desiring to enter the program should file applications with the Radiography Program Director by the end of February, prior to the summer they would begin the program.
 Applicants must have completed all of the core requirements prior to beginning the professional phase of the radiography program.
 After successful completion of the professional phase, graduates will be eligible to sit for the national registry through the American Registry of Radiologic Technologists (ARRT).